-As a little girl, Marjolein collected and treasured simple items from nature – pinecones, seeds, and flowers.
+As a little girl, Dutch artist Marjolein Bastin collected and treasured simple items from nature – pinecones, seeds, and flowers.
 As soon as she was able to hold a pencil and paintbrush, she began to lovingly capture the beauty of nature in her sketches and paintings.

 "It was my way of holding forever the impression I loved so much in nature," she says.

-A Hallmark designer discovered Marjolein's artwork while on a trip to Holland in the early 1990s, initiating a relationship that has spanned 20 years.
-Today, her stationery and greeting cards are among the company's best-selling offerings.
+A Hallmark designer discovered Marjolein's artwork while on a trip to Holland in the early 1990s, initiating a relationship that has spanned 25 years.
+Today, her Nature's Sketchbook greeting cards and stationery, as well as Keepsake Ornaments, remain among the company's best-selling offerings.

 Marjolein's work currently is enjoyed the world over.
 In addition to her partnership with Hallmark, she provides ongoing contributions to Libelle.
-She also writes and illustrates children's books featuring the endearing Vera the Mouse character, which she created.
+She also has written and illustrated children's books featuring the endearing Vera the Mouse character, which she created.
 Through her art and words, Marjolein offers people a simple reminder to pause and enjoy nature and allow it to be a source of serenity, energy, and healing.

 "Painting is like a language to me.
 I say more with my brush than with words," Marjolein says.
 "It's a very honest and open way to say 'look and observe.'
 We all have nature around us.
 When I put it on paper, people open their eyes to it because it's art."